Developer Guide for NUSMaze

 - The

-will then show the shortest route to the user throughshowMessageWithDivider()
+RouterUiwill then show the shortest route to the user throughshowMessageWithDivider()method.

 Shown below is the sequence diagram when a valid block is entered for the starting location and destination.